secunit404/caddy-custom/README.md

 # caddy-custom

-Caddy with my used modules.
+Caddy built with my used modules.

 **Please see the official [Caddy Docker Image](https://hub.docker.com/_/caddy) for more detailed deployment instructions.**